 ABOUT THE INTERNSHIP

 CRF is located in Key Largo, Florida.
-Intern positions generally last 3-4 months and are full-time, unpaid positions.
+Intern positions last 4 months and are full-time positions.
 Interns can expect to gain a vast amount of experience both on the water and in the Education Center (EC).
-In the EC, interns perform a range of tasks including answering phones, greeting visitors and answering questions, inputting data, and performing aquarium maintenance.
-Dive days occur 2-4 times a week, where interns assist CRF staff with various activities including maintenance in CRF’s offshore nurseries, outplanting corals to designated restoration sites throughout the Upper Keys, and leading fellow divers participating in our dive program.
+In the EC, interns perform a range of tasks including answering phones, greeting visitors, and answering questions, inputting data, and performing aquarium maintenance.
+Dive days occur 1-4* times a week, where interns assist CRF staff with various activities including maintenance in CRF’s offshore nurseries, outplanting corals to designated restoration sites throughout the Upper Keys, and leading fellow divers participating in our dive program.

 DATES OF INTERNSHIP